The Dangers of Drinking and Swimming Cold Water

 What this implies:

-• Incapable to self-rescue.
+• Incapable of self-rescue.

 • Incapable of helping others who attempt to help you.